alangnt/ai-easychat/README.md

 ### Step 7 : Let your imagination do the talking !
 Hit ```npm run dev``` (or ```npm build```) to verify that everything's working fine And you're good to go.
 Now it's time to work on the Front End and add some magic to your website !

+Huge shoutout to HuggingFaceH4 and their wonderful zephyr 7b which works brilliantly and is completely free to use !
+You can see more of their work here : https://huggingface.co/HuggingFaceH4